 The war of independence was waged by Greek revolutionaries between 1821 and 1832, after 400 years of occupation and oppression by the Ottoman Turks.
 With the help of Russia, the United Kingdom, and France, Greece drove the Turks out, and became an independent nation in May 1832.

-Greek Independence Day is a national holiday and is celebrated with gusto.
-Parades mark this day, from school children carrying flags and wearing traditional customs, to the armed forces marching through Athens.
-Take a look at the calender for March and April for the dates and times of the parades in Baltimore, Boston, Chicago, Detriot, and New York, USA.
+Greek Independence Day is a national holiday that Greek-Americans celebrated with gusto.
+Many churches throughout the USA host Independence Day celebrations following their church service.
+Parades also mark this day in major cities.
+Take a look at the calendar for March, April, May dates and times for parades in Baltimore, Boston, Chicago, Detriot, and New York.